-- Evaluation includes assessment of intestinal transit, evaluation of pelvic floor via manometry, invasive or non-invasive EMG, Sitz marker testing, manual exam and defecography.
+- The evaluation includes assessment of intestinal transit, evaluation of pelvic floor via manometry, invasive or non-invasive EMG, Sitz marker testing, manual exam, and defecography.
 You may also see a patient who has had a pelvic floor dynamic MRI, but it’s not as likely- it’s not done as often as defecography (although the pictures are pretty amazing!).

 - CHECK out this video of a Dynamic Pelvic Floor MRI of a rectocele!

 - You may be more familiar with a diagnosis of rectocele and pelvic floor dyssynergia, but what about internal rectal prolapse, known as intussusception?
 Symptoms that may be reported are the sensation of incomplete emptying and the need standing and walk between evacuation attempts before emptying completely.

 - Non-surgical treatment includes (you guessed it) dietary changes- 30 grams of fiber/ day, plenty of liquids and exercise are all recommended aspects of care.
 Different laxatives may also be indicated to improve frequency, and biofeedback is indicated for short term response and may need to be repeated annually to continue positive effects.

 - Just remember: There can be one or several factors contributing to constipation.
 It likely requires a multi-modal approach.
 Is it just a rectocele issue?
 Is it also a tightness/spasm of the pelvic floor leading to difficulty emptying?
 Is it a dietary issue?
 Much to consider.